History of USM Alger (1937–1962): 1943–44 season

 The scheduling for the new season shows that USM Alger hosted its opponents alternately at the Stade Municipal and the Saint-Eugène Stadium, in line with the League's calendar, which took stadium availability into account.
 USM Alger was placed in the Critérium des équipes inférieures (Lower Teams’ Division) due to the restructuring of the league system during that period.
 The League set the start of the Championnat Honneur (Honor Division) for November 14, 1943, to be followed immediately by the Critérium, which included USM Alger and other clubs, some of which participated with their reserve teams.
 These clubs included: USM Alger, USM Maison Carrée, USM Blida, MC Alger, RU Alger, AS Saint Eugène, CA Paté, ASPTT Alger, AS Menerville, RAS Algérois, RS Alger et O Hussein Dey.

-For the first time, USM Alger played such a large and intense number of matches in a single year, facing a group of formidable and well established teams.
-Despite the difficulty of the challenge, the club managed to achieve respectable results, in line with its reputation in the football world.
+For the first time, USM Alger played such a large and intense number of matches in a single year, facing a group of formidable teams.
+Despite the difficulty of the challenge, the club achieved respectable results, in line with its reputation in the football world.
 The team featured several well known players, such as the El Kamal brothers (Mostefa, Ahmed, and Youssef), Mohamed Hamdi, Amar Kacib, and Mokrane Karassane who all contributed significantly to this performance.
-These efforts enabled USMA to finish in third place in the overall standings of the lower tier group.
+USMA would finish in third place in the overall standings of the lower tier group.

 1944–45 season

-After numerous discussions within the League, and thanks to the goodwill shown by a significant number of clubs wishing to take part in the competition this season a number higher than the previous season it was decided to retain last year’s competition format, with a few adjustments: the Critérium d'Alger will be organized for both senior and youth categories, and the Critérium des équipes inférieures will also involve seniors and youth teams, and will be divided into two groups.
+After numerous discussions within the League, and thanks to the goodwill shown by a significant number of clubs wishing to take part in the competition this season a number higher than the previous season it was decided to retain last year's competition format, with a few adjustments: the Critérium d'Alger will be organized for both senior and youth categories, and the Critérium des équipes inférieures will also involve seniors and youth teams, and will be divided into two groups.
 The qualified teams from each group will face off in playoffs to determine the Algiers Lower Division Champion.